Filter systems.

 There are 2 ways to connect the pump and filter with a pond.

+First pump fed system.
+This is the start of many Koi keepers.
+Mostly goldfish ponds were the first nice coloured carp are thrown in to.
 A pump in the pond water displaces water to a filter that is usually above the water level of the pond.
 After the filter (usually small barrels or similar, sometimes expensive, junk) water falls naturally back into the pond.

 There are 2 ways to connect the pump and filter with a pond.

+First pump fed system.
+This is the start of many Koi keepers.
+Mostly goldfish ponds were the first nice coloured carp are thrown in to.
 A pump in the pond water displaces water to a filter that is usually above the water level of the pond.
 After the filter (usually small barrels or similar, sometimes expensive, junk) water falls naturally back into the pond.

 Gravity system